Preet869/DeepResearch/README.md

 # DeepResearch
-🪦 RIP because of OpenAI
+🪦 RIP because of OpenAI.